-In website content operation, content review is a very important link.Whether it is comments submitted by users, forum posts, or articles and product information published by website administrators, they often need to be reviewed before being displayed to the public.AnQiCMS provides a flexible template mechanism that allows us to easily display different content on the front-end page based on the review status of the content (such as "approved" or "under review"), thereby providing users with clearer and more accurate feedback.
+In website content operation, the content review status is a very important link.Whether it is comments submitted by users, forum posts, or articles and product information published by website administrators, they often need to be reviewed before they can be displayed to the public.AnQiCMS provides a flexible template mechanism, allowing us to easily display different content on the front-end page based on the review status of the content (such as "approved" or "under review"), thus providing users with clearer and more accurate feedback.

-Now, we can check each comment in the loopitem.StatusFields:
+Now, we can check each comment in the loopitem.StatusField:

 {% commentList comments with archiveId=archive.Id type="list" limit="6" %}